One nice property of mesh-based shapes like triangle meshes and

 - ① Currently pbrt recomputes the partial derivatives and for triangles every time they are needed, even though they are constant for each triangle.
 Precompute these vectors and analyze the speed/storage trade-off, especially for large triangle meshes.
 How do the depth complexity of the scene and the size of triangles in the image affect this trade-off?

 - ② Procedurally described parametric surfaces: Write a Shape that takes a general mathematical expression of the form that describes a parametric surface as a function of .
-Evaluate the given function at a grid of positions, and create a triangle mesh that approximates the given surface.
+Evaluate the given function at a grid of positions, and create a bilinear patch mesh that approximates the given surface.
+Render images of interesting shapes using your new Shape.

-- ② Adaptive curve refinement: adjust the number of levels of recursive refinement used for intersection with Curve shapes based on the on-screen area that they cover.
+- ② Adaptive curve refinement: Adjust the number of levels of recursive refinement used for intersection with Curve shapes based on the on-screen area that they cover.
 One approach is to take advantage of the RayDifferential class, which represents the image space area that a given ray represents.
-(However, currently, only Rays—not RayDifferentials—are passed to the Shape::Intersect() method, so you’d need to modify other parts of the system to make ray differentials available.)
-Alternatively, you could modify the Camera to provide information about the projected length of vectors between points in world space on the image plane and make the camera available during Curve creation.
+(However, currently, only Rays—not RayDifferentials—are passed to the Shape::Intersect() method implementation, so you would need to modify other parts of the system to make ray differentials available.)
+Alternatively, you could modify the Camera to provide information about the projected length of vectors between points in rendering space on the image plane and make the camera available during Curve intersection.
+Render images that show the benefit of adaptive refinement when the camera is close to curves.
+Measure performance, varying the camera-to-curves distance.
+Does performance improve when the camera is far away?
+How does it change when the camera is close?

-- ③ Deformation motion blur: the TransformedPrimitive in Section 4.1.2 of Chapter 4 supports animated shapes via transformations of primitives that vary over time.
-However, this type of animation isn’t general enough to represent a triangle mesh where each vertex has a position given at the start time and another one at the end time.
+- ③ Deformation motion blur: The TransformedPrimitive in Section 7.1.2 of Chapter 7 supports animated shapes via transformations of primitives that vary over time.
+However, this type of animation is not general enough to represent a triangle mesh where each vertex has a position given at the start time and another one at the end time.
 (For example, this type of animation description can be used to describe a running character model where different parts of the body are moving in different ways.)
-Implement a more general Triangle shape that supports specifying vertex positions at the start and end of frame and interpolates between them based on the ray time passed to the intersection methods.
+Implement a more general Triangle or BilinearPatch shape that supports specifying vertex positions at the start and end of frame and interpolates between them based on the ray time passed to the intersection methods.
 Be sure to update the bounding routines appropriately.
-Triangle meshes with very large amounts of motion may exhibit poor performance due to triangles sweeping out very large bounding boxes and thus many ray–triangle intersections being performed that don’t hit the triangle.
+Meshes with very large amounts of motion may exhibit poor performance due to individual triangles or patches sweeping out large bounding boxes and thus many intersection tests being performed that do not hit the shape.
 Can you come up with approaches that could be used to reduce the impact of this problem?

-- ③ Implicit functions: just as implicit definitions of the quadric shapes are a useful starting point for deriving ray-intersection algorithms, more complex implicit functions can also be used to define interesting shapes.
+- ③ Implicit functions: Just as implicit definitions of the quadric shapes are a useful starting point for deriving ray-intersection algorithms, more complex implicit functions can also be used to define interesting shapes.
 In particular, difficult-to-model organic shapes, water drops, and so on can be well represented by implicit surfaces.
 Blinn (1982a) introduced the idea of directly rendering implicit surfaces, and Wyvill and Wyvill (1989) gave a basis function for implicit surfaces with a number of advantages compared to Blinn’s.
-Implement a method for finding ray intersections with general implicit surfaces and add it to pbrt.
-You may wish to read papers by Kalra and Barr (1989) and Hart (1996) for methods for ray tracing them.
+Implement a method for finding ray intersections with implicit surfaces and add it to pbrt.
+You may wish to read papers by Kalra and Barr (1989), Hart (1996), and Sabbadin and Droske (2021) for methods for ray tracing them.
 Mitchell’s algorithm for robust ray intersections with implicit surfaces using interval arithmetic gives another effective method for finding these intersections (Mitchell 1990), and more recently Knoll et al. (2009) described refinements to this idea.
 You may find an approach along these lines easier to implement than the others.
 See Moore’s book on interval arithmetic as needed for reference (Moore 1966).

-- ② The quadric shapes all use the EFloat class for their intersection tests in order to be able to bound the error in the computed value so that intersections behind the ray origin aren’t incorrectly reported as actual intersections.
+- ② The quadric shapes all use the Interval class for their intersection tests in order to be able to bound the error in the computed value so that intersections behind the ray origin are not incorrectly reported as intersections.
 First, measure the performance difference when using regular Floats for one or more quadrics when rendering a scene that includes those shapes.
-Next, manually derive conservative error bounds for values computed by those shapes as was done for triangles in Section 3.9.6.
+Next, manually derive conservative error bounds for values computed by those shapes as was done for triangles in Section 6.8.7.
 Implement your method.
-You may find it useful to use the EFloat class to empirically test your derivation’s correctness.
+You may find it useful to use the Interval class to empirically test your derivation’s correctness.
 Measure the performance difference with your implementation.

 - ② One detail thwarts the watertightness of the current Triangle shape implementation: the translation and shearing of triangle vertices introduces round-off error, which must be accounted for in the extent of triangles’ bounding boxes; see Section 3.3 of Woop et al. (2013) for discussion (and a solution).
 Modify pbrt to incorporate a solution to this shortcoming.
 Can you find scenes where small image errors are eliminated thanks to your fix?